Thursday, May 21, 2026

 The Cornfield 1806

-managed to persuade him (Golding Constable) to let him pursue a career in art while granting his son a small allowance to permit this life choice.
+Although he might have been expected to take over his father’s business, in 1799 John managed to persuade him (Golding Constable) to let John pursue a career in art while granting his son a small allowance to permit this life choice.
 Entering the Royal Academy Schools as a probationer, Constable attended life classes and anatomical dissections while studying and copying the old masters.
 He found works by such well-known artists as Gainsborough, Lorrain, Rubens, Carracci and van Ruisdael, particularly inspiring.
-In 1802 he refused the position of Drawing Master at Great Marlow Military College [now Sandhurst] to concentrate on his main career.
+In 1802 he refused the position of Drawing Master at Great Marlow Military College [now Sandhurst] to concentrate on establishing his main career.

 Around the same time, he wrote to painter, John Dunthorne, articulating his determination to become a professional landscape painter.
-“For the last two years I have been running after
+“For the last two years I have been running after pictures and seeking

 The Hay Wain 1821

-pictures and seeking the truth at second hand. ….
+the truth at second hand. ….
 I have tried to make my performances look like the work of other men.
 There is room enough for a natural painter.”

 His early style shared many qualities of his later mature work, including a freshness of light and subtlety of colour, and exhibits the influence of the old masters, especially the work of Claude Lorrain.
 But his usual subjects, scenes of ordinary daily life, were unfashionable in an age that looked for more romantic visions of wild landscapes and ruins.

-He was, however, desperate to become a Royal Academician but he could see that his modest rural landscapes could easily be overlooked.
+Constable was, however, desperate to become a Royal Academician but he could see that his modest rural landscapes could easily be overlooked.
 He attempted to persuade the art world to take him more seriously by upsizing!
 Starting in 1819 he began to paint canvases that were much larger than hitherto, scaling up his Suffolk landscapes into oils that were six feet wide.
 Despite their modest subject matter, the ‘six-footers’ as he called them, were eye-catching and impactful and made even mundane scenes of boats and barge horses seem monumental.
 These huge canvases were difficult for him to accomplish but proved to be a winning formula in his quest for fame.
 Thanks to masterpieces such as The White Horse (1819), The Hay Wain (1821) and The Leaping Horse (1825) Constable made a name for himself as a specialist in landscapes that sparkled with vitality and freshness, in the process of which he immortalised the Stour Valley so that, in his lifetime, the Suffolk/Essex border became known as ‘Constable Country’, a fond tribute still heard today.

 The Low Lighthouse and Beacon Hill.
 1820

-was suffering from the disease that plagued the period: tuberculosis.
-With the hope that sea air might improve her health, the family moved to Brighton, and the foreboding Constable felt at this time is communicated within the coastal studies he painted on the beach.
+suffering from the disease that plagued the period: tuberculosis.
+With the hope that sea air might improve her health, the family

-Rainstorm over the Sea (c.1824–28), which depicts a shaft of light being obliterated by an incoming wall of rain, seems to capture his troubled state of mind.
+moved to Brighton, and the foreboding Constable felt at this time is communicated within the coastal studies he painted on the beach which depict a shaft of light being obliterated by an incoming wall of rain, and which seem to capture his troubled state of mind.
 Meanwhile, the immediate family situation was hopeless, and Maria died in 1828.
 Profoundly affected by her loss, Constable’s later works are notable for their change in outlook.
 The blue skies and summer sunshine that had characterised his childhood remembrances gave way to storms and shadows.
 He also went on to experiment with printmaking, converting many of his paintings into darker, moodier versions in black and white mezzotint that reflected his grief and anxiety.

 Constable's wife, Maria Bicknell who died